vega/vega/packages/vega-parser/README.md

 - *minExtent*: The minimum extent (in pixels) that axis ticks and labels should use.
 This determines a minimum offset value for axis titles.
 - *maxExtent*: The maximum extent (in pixels) that axist ticks and labels should use.
 This determines a maximum offset value for axis titles.
 - *bandPosition*: An interpolation fraction indicating where, for `band` scales, axis ticks should be positioned.
 A value of `0` places ticks at the left edge of their bands.
 A value of `0.5` places ticks in the middle of their bands.
-- *domainDefault*: Boolean flag indicating if axis domain line should be included by default.
+- *domain*: Boolean flag indicating if axis domain line should be included by default.
 - *domainColor*: Color of axis domain line.
 - *domainWidth*: Stroke width of axis domain line.
-- *gridDefault*: Boolean flag indicating if axis grid lines should be included by default.
+- *grid*: Boolean flag indicating if axis grid lines should be included by default.
 - *gridWidth*: Stroke width of axis grid lines.
 - *gridColor*: Color of axis grid lines.
 - *gridDash*: Stroke dash of axis grid lines (or `[]` for solid lines).
 - *gridOpacity*: Opacity of axis grid lines.
-- *labelDefault*: Boolean flag indicating if axis tick labels should be included by default.
+- *label*: Boolean flag indicating if axis tick labels should be included by default.
 - *labelColor*: Text color for axis tick labels.
 - *labelFont*: Font name for axis tick labels.
 - *labelFontSize*: Font size for axis tick labels.
-- *tickDefault*: Boolean flag indicating if axis tick marks should be included by default.
+- *tick*: Boolean flag indicating if axis tick marks should be included by default.
 - *tickColor*: Color for axis ticks.
 - *tickExtra*: Boolean flag indicating if an extra axis tick should be added for the initial position of the axis.
 This flag is useful for styling axes for `band` scales such that ticks are placed on band boundaries rather in the middle of a band.
 Use in conjunction with `"bandPostion": 1` and an axis `"padding"` value of `0`.
 - *tickRound*: Boolean flag indicating if pixel position values should be rounded to the nearest integer.